A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 A system that can adjust swiftly to technological innovations is less likely to become obsolete.

-What is Scalability?
+What is Scaling?

 The concept of scalability refers to a system in which each application or piece of infrastructure will be expanding to manage the growing load.

 For Example – Assuming you are the owner of a company that is growing over time.
 Thousands of people suddenly start downloading your app — can your infrastructure manage the load?
-In this case, a web application can scale up automatically to handle the traffic load and will avoid website crashing.

 Vertical Scaling

-The most common is vertical scaling, in which you improve the performance of your server by adding RAM, CPU, increasing disc IO performance, and so on.
-If your hosting company enables it, it can be quick and efficient, and it doesn’t necessitate any changes to your application’s setup and settings.
+The most common is vertical scaling, in which you improve the performance of your server by adding RAM, and CPU, increasing disc IO performance, and so on.

 However, this is not the most economical strategy, because doubling the server’s resources does not always imply doubling the server’s optimized performance.